 Fig. 13 compares the F356W image and dust continuum image.
-The left top panel of the figure shows the F164N image, and contours of the F164N image are plotted in the other three panels in order to guide the locations of hot spots and diffuse emission.
+The left top panel of the figure shows the F164N image, and contours of the F164N image are plotted in the other three panels in order to guide the locations of hotspots and diffuse emission.
 The lower panels are MIRI/MRS images, replicated from Jones et al. (2023).
-The left lower panel shows H I 7.46 $\mu$ m image, demonstrating that ionised gas is emitted from the hot spots but only weakly from the outer spots, similar to F164N ring image.
-In contrast, the 7.4436-7.4572 $\mu$ m dust image (the right lower panel) reveals that the dust emission is from the exterior to the equatorial ring, i.e. either outer spots or diffuse component.
-These outer spots and diffuse emission have the steepest power-law index at F444W/F356W (Fig.6).
-The dust thermal emission at $\leq 7 \ \mu m$ corresponds to the Wien's law regime of the blackbody, which can explain a steep ( $\alpha \sim 3$ ; Fig. 11) power law index.
-The brightest hot spots within the western ring in F356W image (right top panel) have little dust emission at the 7 $\mu$ m continuum (right bottom panel), hence, these hot spots are most likely synchrotron-dominated.
+The left lower panel shows H17.46 $\mu$ m image, demonstrating that ionized gas is emitted from the hotspots but only weakly from the outer spots, similar to F164N ring image.
+In contrast, the 7.4436-7.4572 $\mu$ m dust image (the right lower panel) reveals that the dust emission is from the exterior to the equatorial ring, that is, either outer spots or diffuse component.
+These outer spots and diffuse emission have the steepest power-law index at F444W/F356W (Fig. 6).
+The dust thermal emission at $\leq$ 7 $\mu$ m corresponds to the Wien's law regime of the blackbody, which can explain a steep ( $\alpha \sim 3$ ; Fig. 11) power-law index.
+The brightest hotspots within the western ring in F356W image (right top panel) have little dust emission at the 7 $\mu$ m continuum (right bottom panel), hence, these hotspots are most likely synchrotron-dominated.

-There is a morphological difference amongst dust, synchrotron, and atomic lines (H $\alpha$ and [Fe II]): dust emission appears at the limited locations of the diffuse emission and outer spots, while synchrotron emission is found in both outer spots and hot spots, as well as diffuse emission.
-H $\alpha$ and [Fe II] emission is strongest at the hot spots.
-The difference in emitting locations is caused by the timescale of these three physical processes.
-More narrowly confined dust emitting regions in comparison with synchrotron emitting regions is explained by the shorter cooling time scale of dust grains than synchrotron electrons in the post-shocked region.
+There is a morphological difference amongst dust, synchrotron, and atomic lines (H $\alpha$ and [Fe II]): dust emission appears at the limited locations of the diffuse emission and outer spots, while synchrotron emission is found in both outer spots and hotspots, as well as diffuse emission.
+H $\alpha$ and [Fe II] emission is strongest at the hotspots.
+The difference in emitting locations is caused by the time-scale of these three physical processes.
+More narrowly confined dust emitting regions in comparison with synchrotron emitting regions is explained by the shorter cooling time-scale of dust grains than synchrotron electrons in the post-shocked region.
 The radially expanding shocks gradually engulf new circumstellar material, including dust grains.
 Fast-moving electrons in hot shocked gas collide with dust grains, heating these grains.
 The heated grains emit the NIR and MIR and radiation, which also cools down dust grains and gas in post-shocked regions.
 Further, a high collision of charged particles can sputter atoms from the surface of dust grains, and making dust grain size smaller (dust destruction).
-The cooling time scale was predicted to be 12-22 years at a gas density of $n{\rm H} = 10^4$ cm-3 for grain sizes of >0.2 $\mu$ m, and at a post-shock velocity of 600-700 km s-1.
+The cooling time-scale was predicted to be 12-22 yr at a gas density of $n{\rm H} = 10^4 {\rm ~cm^{-3}}$ for grain sizes of >0.2 $\mu$ m, and at a post-shock velocity of 600-700 km s-1.
 Smaller grains cool faster than that.
-Whereas the dust destruction time scale was predicted to be 4-15 years (Dwek et al. 2010).
+Whereas the dust destruction time-scale was predicted to be 4-15 yr (Dwek et al. 2010).
 Overall the shocks have passed the equatorial ring after about 2010 (Fransson et al. 2015), although the western side of the ring seems to have interacted until about 2014 (Larsson et al. 2019).
-Little dust emission from the hot spots within the equatorial ring in 2022 shows that either the cooling timescale or destruction timescale of dust grains is less than 8 years.
+Little dust emission from the hotspots within the equatorial ring in 2022 shows that either the cooling time-scale or destruction time-scale of dust grains is less than 8 yr.
 If the cooling rate is responsible for fading MIR dust emission, the grain size can be smaller than 0.2 $\mu$ m.
-Otherwise, dust grains in the hot spots are destroyed, hence, little emission is left at the hot spots.
+Otherwise, dust grains in the hotspots are destroyed, hence, little emission is left at the hotspots.

-On the other hand, the radiative loss timescale of relativistic electons may be longer than the ten-year timescale, as discussed in the next section, hence, synchrotron radiation is still emitted in hot spots, even if the shocks have passed 12 years ago.
+On the other hand, the radiative loss time-scale of relativistic electrons may be longer than the 10-yr time-scale, as discussed in the next section, hence, synchrotron radiation is still emitted in hotspots, even if the shocks have passed 12 yr ago.